neondatabase/website/content/docs/guides/branch-refresh.md

     chmod +x refresh_neon_branch.sh
     ```

-3. Run the script, proving the required input variables, which include the `project_id` of your Neon project, the `branch_id` of the current branch, the `endpoint_id` of the compute endpoint, and your Neon API key.
+3. Run the script, providing the required input variables, which include the `project_id` of your Neon project, the `branch_id` of the current branch, the `endpoint_id` of the compute endpoint, and your Neon API key.

     <CodeBlock shouldWrap>